rayfin-ucsd/CSE151AGroupProject/README.md

 - Dropped columns: 'Source Line Number', 'Eletronic Category Description', 'Channel Type Description', 'Tax Category Description'.
 - 'Record Date' feature discretized into an integer.
 For example, the oldest entry is at day 0, and the latest entry is at day 7026.
 This will help us model the relationship between the date of collection and the revenue (target class).
 - Removed string features and kept encoded integers including the 'Fiscal Quarter Number'.
+- We used a line chart to investigate Net Collection Amounts by Fiscal Year.

 ### Method 1: